- Enrolling at CSU

 Please note that mailing documentation to our office may take more time than the other options listed.

-The Accommodation Memo is a document from the Office of Disability Services which states the accommodations that you are requesting and are eligible to receive.
+The Faculty Notification Letter (also known as the accommodation memo) is a document from the Office of Disability Services which states the accommodations that you are requesting and are eligible to receive.
 This memo is used for facilitating a discussion with you and your professor.
-You can either pick up the printed copies of your Accommodation Memos from Disability Services to give to your professors or have our Disability Specialists e-mail them to your professors.
-If you opt to have Disability Services e-mail your Accommodation Memos you are still responsible for discussing the accommodations that you wish to use with the professor.
+You will login to the Disability Services Online System to request your eligible accommodations you wish to use for each class.
+When requesting please check the box to have the letter e-mailed to your professor.
+When our Disability Specialists approve your requests the letters will be sent to your professors.

 If you come to the campus for the first time and are having trouble finding where you need to go call the Campus Escort Service at (216) 687-2020.